What is personal information?

 Why do we collect your personal information and how do we use it?

 Kalkine may collect and use your personal information for the purposes of providing you with our services and for our internal business purposes.
 These purposes include (but are not limited to):

-Kalkine and its related companies, such as Kalkine Media Pty Ltd and Kalkine Solutions Private Limited (Kalkine Solutions), may use your personal information for the purposes of marketing our services or to inform you of new services, promotions or events that we believe you may be interested in.
-Kalkine Solutions (our Indian subsidiary) is our authorised representative and is an Australian Registered Body (ARBN 622 210 075).
+Kalkine and its related companies, including but not limited to Kalkine Media Pty Ltd, Kalkine Education Technologies Pty.
+Ltd (Kalkine Education), Sivadata Pty Ltd (Sivastatz) and Kalkine Solutions Private Limited (Kalkine Solutions), may use your personal information for the purposes of marketing their services or to inform you of new services, promotions or events that we believe you may be interested in.
 When you provide us with your personal information via our Website or App, over a phone call or through an email, you agree to receive marketing materials or information on our services, promotions or events.
 Please note that Kalkine Solutions provides telemarketing services on our behalf, for example, calls in respect of our stock recommendation services are made by Kalkine Solutions.
 We will continue to process your personal information for this purpose indefinitely until you unsubscribe or request that we cease to do so.
 If you would like to stop receiving any of these marketing communications, you can opt out by writing to us at the contact details listed below (“Contact Details”) and informing us that you no longer wish to receive these materials.
 If at any time you would like to stop receiving future electronic marketing messages (such as emails or SMS), you can click the “unsubscribe” link in the electronic marketing messages we send.

 Recording of phone calls

 We may record telephone calls for training and quality purposes.
 We will let you know at the beginning of the call if the call is being recorded.
 If you do not want the call to be recorded, then you can let us know or terminate the call.